How Do I Apply to MPH @ UIS

 You will need to send a course-by-course evaluation through WES, and to request WES to send the evaluated transcript to UIS.
 We cannot accept it from you.
 If you have any questions about sending the official transcript, please contact the Office of Admission at firstname.lastname@example.org, or Phone: (217) 206-4847 or Toll-Free: (888) 977-4847 (Toll-Free).

 Q. What would be the estimated tuition to finish the MPH program?

 You can use UIS Tuition Calculator to estimate graduate tuition, fees, and assessments.

 Q. Is the online MPH eligible for the Illinois State employee tuition waiver?

 The online degree is eligible for tuition waivers.

 Q. Can I apply for a Graduate Assistant position?

 You can submit your application for a Graduate Assistant when you apply for graduate admission.

-For MPH General, the faculty contact person is Dr. Yu-Sheng Lee (email@example.com)
+- For MPH-General and Joint Degrees, the faculty contact person is Dr. Yu-Sheng Lee (email@example.com)

-For MPH Environmental Health, the faculty contact person is Dr. Lenore Killam (firstname.lastname@example.org)
+- For MPH-Environmental Health and Graduate Certificates, the faculty contact person is Dr. Lenore Killam (firstname.lastname@example.org)